 cp .env.example .env

-Now set the 32 bit long random number encryption key, which used by the Illuminate encrypter service.
+Now set the 32-bit long random number encryption key, which is used by the Illuminate encrypter service.

 php artisan key:generate Application key set successfully.